ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.scenes/README.md

 ## Changelog
 ### 2.4.0 (2022-12-23)
-* (Apollon77) prevent crash case reported by Sentry
+* (Apollon77) prevent a crash case reported by Sentry
 * (bluefox) Updated some GUI libraries

 ### 2.3.9 (2022-02-13)